wp-plugins/viral-social-sharing-icons-by-up/readme.txt

 = Unique Viral Features =

-*   Market-leading Social SHaring widget performance
+*   Market-leading Social Sharing widget performance
 *   Points-based incentives to give users a reason to share on social networks
 *   The more interactions a user’s share gets, the more points they’re awarded
 *   This ensures they share what their network responds to – so you aren’t seen as spam